Topological Interference Management with Confidential Messages: Main Results and Discussion

+Transmission works as follows: In the first time slot, we can pick any of the three largest secure independent sets $\{2, 6\}$, $\{4, 6\}$, and $\{5, 6\}$ and schedule its users.
+Let us, for example, schedule the users in the SIS set $\mathcal{U}_{s_1}=\{2, 6\}$.
+Note that, as it is also depicted in Fig. \ref{fig:Fig2}\subref{b-SecureMaximalIndependentSets1}, signals sent by Transmitters $2$ and $6$ are only observed at their respectively intended Receivers $2$ and $6$ and not seen at any other receivers as interference.
+Therefore, the messages from these two transmitter do not need protection at any other receivers.
+In other words, there is no need for any of the remaining four transmitters in the same network to act as a cooperative jammer during the first time slot.
+Thus, the cooperative jamming set in the first time slot is the empty set denoted by $\mathcal{C}_1=\emptyset$.

-\begin{manualexample}{3.B} ($6$-user TIM-CM network: Transmission via SMIS): \normalfont Consider the network of Fig. \ref{fig:Fig2}.
-From topology of this network, we can readily infer the following: \begin{itemize} \item \textit{(Maximal independent sets)}: Out of all independent sets $\{3\}$, $\{4, 6\}$, $\{1, 5, 6\}$, and $\{2, 5, 6\}$, the sets $\{1, 5, 6\}$ and $\{2, 5, 6\}$ are maximal independent sets, by Definition \ref{MaximalIndependentSet}, because they both have highest cardinality $|\mathcal{U}_{MIS}|=3$. \item \textit{(Secure maximal independent sets)}: Out of all secure independent sets $\{1\}$, $\{3\}$, $\{2, 6\}$, $\{4, 6\}$, and $\{5, 6\}$, the sets $\{2, 6\}$, $\{4, 6\}$, and $\{5, 6\}$ have the highest cardinality $|\mathcal{U}_{SMIS}|=2$.
-Therefore, by Definition \ref{MaximalSecureIndependentSet}, they are secure maximal independent sets. \end{itemize} As a result, we can obtain five (not necessarily unique) secure maximal independent sets that collectively contain each of the five users at least once: $\mathcal{U}_{s_1}=\{2, 6\}$, $\mathcal{U}_{s_2}=\{1\}$, $\mathcal{U}_{s_3}=\{3\}$, $\mathcal{U}_{s_4}=\{4, 6\}$, and $\mathcal{U}_{s_5}=\{5, 6\}$.
+In total, following the same logic, we can obtain five (not necessarily unique) secure independent sets that collectively contain each of the five users at least once, namely $\mathcal{U}_{s_1}=\{2, 6\}$, $\mathcal{U}_{s_2}=\{1\}$, $\mathcal{U}_{s_3}=\{3\}$, $\mathcal{U}_{s_4}=\{4, 6\}$, and $\mathcal{U}_{s_5}=\{5, 6\}$.
 Accordingly, the following (not necessarily unique) sets of transmitters can serve as cooperative jammers, respectively over five time slots: $\mathcal{C}_1=\emptyset$, $\mathcal{C}_2=\{3\}$, $\mathcal{C}_3=\{2, 5, 6\}$, $\mathcal{C}_4=\{1\}$, and $\mathcal{C}_5=\{4\}$.
-As depicted in Fig. \ref{fig:Fig2}\subref{b-SecureMaximalIndependentSets1}, by allowing the transmitters in the secure maximal independent sets (cooperative jamming sets) to respectively send their messages (artificial noise symbols) over $T=5$ time slots, one set per time slot, we can achieve a symmetric SDoF of $\frac{1}{5}$.
+As depicted in Fig. \ref{fig:Fig2}\subref{b-SecureMaximalIndependentSets1}, by allowing the transmitters in the secure independent sets (cooperative jamming sets) to respectively send their messages (artificial noise symbols) over $T=5$ time slots, one set per time slot, we can achieve a symmetric SDoF of $\frac{1}{5}$.
 We note here that this SDoF value is equivalent to the $\frac{1}{5}$ that we achieved in Example \ref{3.A} for the same topology through the secure partition scheme of Theorem \ref{TheoremGeneralTIM-CM-SecurePartition}. \end{manualexample}